Shamsur Rahman Faruqi: Career

-Faruqi also translated many of his own works to English.
+Faruqi also translated many of his works into English.
 His 2013 novel, The Mirror of Beauty, was a translation of Kai Chand The Sar-e Asman, his 2006 Urdu novel.
 The book chronicled the life of Wazir Khanum, mother of late-19th-century Indian Urdu poet Daagh Dehlvi, and was set in that time's Delhi.
 The book was shortlisted for the DSC Prize for South Asian Literature.
 His 2014 novel, The Sun That Rose from the Earth, detailed the thriving Urdu literature scene in the Indian cities of Delhi and Lucknow of the 18th and 19th centuries, and resilience amidst the Indian Rebellion of 1857.
 There is no doubt that he was an iconoclast who was sometimes termed as TS Eliot of Urdu Literature.

 Dastaangoi

 In addition to his contributions to Urdu literature, Faruqi is credited with the revival of the Dastangoi, a 16th-century Urdu oral storytelling art form.
 The art form reached its zenith in the Indian sub-continent in the 19th century and is said to have died with the death of Mir Baqar Ali in 1928.
-Working with his nephew, the writer and director Mahmood Farooqui, Faruqi helped to modernize the format, and led its revival in the 21st century.
+Working with his nephew, the writer, and director Mahmood Farooqui, Faruqi helped to modernize the format and led its revival in the 21st century.
 Starting in 2004, Farooqui and his Dastangoi group performed in India, Pakistan, and the United States.

+Translations

+In 2011, Faruqi translated four urdu-language books from Ibn-e-Safi's Jasoosi Dunya series into English, which were published by Blaft Publications.